certtools/ieps/007/README.md

 Return value is a list of messages sent by the bot.
 No exceptions of the bot are caught, the caller should handle them according to their needs.
 The bot does not dump any messages to files on errors, irrelevant of the bot's dumping configuration.

+As bots can send messages to multiple queues, the return value is a dictionary of all destination queues.
+The items are lists, holding the sent messages.

+#### Option: Processing multiple messages at once
+This is a more complex situation in regards to error handling.
+Should one exception stop the processing?
+Should the processing continue and the exceptions be saved in a variable, which is returned at the end together with the sent messages?

 ## Examples